Pakistan–Syria relations: 2010–present

+According to Deutsche Welle, experts were claiming that Pakistan was not only providing military equipment to anti-Assad groups, but was also helping jihadists to go fight in Syria.
+However, Pakistan has officially denied any claims of involvement.
 On 17 February 2014, Islamabad stated its support for "the formation of a transitional governing body with full executive powers enabling it to take charge of the affairs of the country".
 The statement, which was made in the wake of a Saudi delegation's visit to Pakistan, was thought to suggest a policy shift although a Pakistani government official stated that there was no change in Pakistan's principle policy on Syria.

-By December 2015, Pakistan foreign affairs stated that it is against any attempt to topple the government of Syrian President Bashar al-Assad.
+In December 2015, Pakistan foreign affairs stated that it was against any foreign military intervention in the Syrian Civil War and voiced its support for Syria's sovereignty.
 By 2018, the Pakistan International School of Damascus, which is under the auspices of the Pakistani Embassy, has become a leading school in the country.

+In December 2018, Lieutenant General Faiz Hameed, then Director General of the CT Wing of ISI, visited Syria and met with top officials to discuss increasing cooperation.
+Training Syrian officers and restricting the return of Pakistani fighters from Syria topped the agenda.
+Pakistan voiced its solidarity for Turkey during their military action in Syria in 2019 and 2020.

+In October 2021, Syrian and Pakistani commercial airlines began to operate flights between the countries.
+This came around a time when it was perceived that Bashar al-Assad had won the Syrian Civil War, and hence Pakistan joined other Sunni-majority countries in normalizing with the regime.
 In 2022, Shahid Akhtar was appointed as Ambassador Extraordinary and Plenipotentiary of Pakistan to Syria.